Are you one of the many people who wonders if you could retire early, say, at 62 and enjoy a long retirement—on your own terms?

 For many people, delaying Social Security can help forge a solid retirement.
 But, you can't wait until age 62 to figure it out.
 Bridge strategies can be complex, so consider working with a professional early to weigh your options and build a plan.

-"Ideally, you should begin working with your Fidelity advisor 5 to 10 years before you plan to retire," says Bernhardt.
+"Ideally, you should begin working with your Fidelity financial professional 5 to 10 years before you plan to retire," says Bernhardt.
 "Together, you can explore options to help you generate income in a way that meets your early retirement goals while keeping you on track to fund your longer-term retirement needs."